The escape

 Either way, the story was very interesting.
 Some of the setpieces were also quite nice, whether it’s David’s suburban place, Falken’s place of hiding, or NORAD’s command center itself.
 Fun fact: The makers of the film didn’t know what the interior of NORAD looked like; the actual NORAD looked bland and poor in comparison, and allegedly they ‘adopted’ the look that the film had given them.

-seems, although it still feels like she's on the
+Okay, in all fairness, Jennifer does more than it seems, although it still feels like she's on the sidelines for much of the film. |

 I also thought that the acting was pretty good; Matthew Broderick defended his role as David Lightman very well, and he didn’t strike me as the awkward type of guy he would play in later roles.
 Dabney Coleman as John McKittrick and John Wood as Stephen Falken also play their roles well.
 As for Ally Sheedy (Jennifer), while I think she did good, it often feels like her character does very little overall.
 She does contribute to the plot, however, and usually in pretty important ways, so I don't know if it's just an impression I had that she didn't do quite a lot.
 It's her bringing up games in the climax that gives the others the idea of beating Joshua with games, after all.